Skip to main content

 For calendar based Fiscal Calendars, these date fields function similarly to the standard Inv Date field.
 Benefits of these fields:

-• Customizable to work with non-calendar based fiscal periods (such as 4-5-4 periods).
+• Can be configured to work with non-calendar based fiscal periods (such as 4-5-4 periods).

 • Easier to use in formulas (ex.: the number of a fiscal month is FMonth No, which is simpler than using Tableau’s formula: month (Inv Date)).

-• Sometimes the FY/M format is very practical for filters or report headers.
+• Sometimes the FY/M format is practical for filters or report headers.

 To-Date Periods: [YTD Fiscal], [QTD Fiscal], [MTD Fiscal]

-The fields YTD Fiscal, QTD Fiscal and MTD Fiscal look at your fiscal period to-date up to today’s date.
+The fields YTD Fiscal, QTD Fiscal and MTD Fiscal look at your fiscal period up to today’s date.
+The field displays YTD or After YTD.
+You can use it to group data or as a filter.

 The following 3 examples consider a fiscal year starting on Feb the 1st and ‘today’ as 03/26/2021.
 Therefore, YTD Fiscal = YTD includes Feb 1 to Mar 26, and YTD Fiscal = After YTD covers Mar 27 to Jan 31.